StanislavBratchikov/StanislavBratchikov.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a post baccalaureate researcher at the Pulmonary department of Northwestern University, Chicago, who is focused on developing and applying interpretable machine learning methods to biomedicine domain.
-My goal is to bridge the gap between clinicians and computational researchers building interpretable and scalable algorithms and pipelines that handle multimodal data such as Electronic Health Records, -omics and flow cytometry data enhancing field of personalized medicine.
+I am a post baccalaureate researcher at the Pulmonary department of Northwestern University, Chicago, who is focused on **developing** and applying interpretable **machine learning methods** to **biomedicine domain**.
+My goal is to **bridge the gap** between **clinicians** and **computational researchers** building interpretable and scalable algorithms and pipelines that handle multimodal data such as Electronic Health Records, -omics and flow cytometry data enhancing field of personalized medicine.
 <br>
 <br>
-As aspiring PhD student who is looking to study Biomedical and Computational Biology, I want to form active collaborations with practicing clinicians to help develop accurate models for handling multi modal biological data.
-These models will be integrated into hospital workflows to aid clinical decision making and to tailor patients’ care to their unique clinical and genomic traits.
+As aspiring PhD student who is looking to study Biomedical and Computational Biology, I want to form active **collaborations with practicing clinicians** to help develop accurate models for handling **multi modal** biological data.
+These models will be integrated into hospital workflows to **aid clinical decision making** and to tailor patients’ care to their unique clinical and genomic traits.

 {style="text-align: justify;"}